sivaedupuganti-oracle/terraform-provider-oci/docs/examples/clusters/glusterfs/README.md

 ## GlusterFS Infrastructure
 This configuration creates a glusterfs volume that is replicated across 3 GlusterFS servers.

-It creates a VNC with a route table, internet gateway, and security list.
+It creates a VCN with a route table, internet gateway, and security list.
-The VNC spans 3 ADs with each AD containing a subnet and 2 instances: a GlusterFS server and a GlusterFS client.
+The VCN spans 3 ADs with each AD containing a subnet and 2 instances: a GlusterFS server and a GlusterFS client.

 ### Using this example
 * Update env-vars with the required information.
 Most examples use the same set of environment variables so you only need to do this once.